 CHEM 5651.
 Materials Chemistry of Renewable Energy.
 (3 Hours)

 Studies renewable energy in terms of photovoltaics, photoelectrochemistry, fuel cells, batteries, and capacitors.
 Focuses on the aspects of each component and their relationships to one another.

-Focuses on the analysis of biological molecules, which include nucleic acids, proteins, carbohydrates, lipids, and metabolites.
-Methods used for isolation, purification, and characterization of these molecules are discussed.
+Covers the analysis of biological molecules, which include nucleic acids, proteins, carbohydrates, lipids, and metabolites.
+Discusses isolation, characterization, and quantification of these molecules.

 Continues CHEM 5626.
 Surveys types of organic reactions including stereochemistry, influence of structure and medium, mechanistic aspects, and synthetic applications.